 - Occupation – Vineyard owner

 This is one of our favorite cozy mystery series because we love wine… drinking it, learning about how it is made or visiting vineyards, and this series provides detailed information on the winemaking process while using the beautiful Virginia countryside as a backdrop.

 Asking For Truffle, South Carolina

-Last but not least, Dorothy St. James’ Southern Chocolate Shop series takes the reader to a fictitious island off the coast of South Carolina with an interesting look at the world of chocolate making.
-With a multi-layered heroine, a quirky cast of characters and surprisingly robust plotting, cozy lovers wind the series very satisfying.
+South Carolina native, Dorothy St. James’ Southern Chocolate Shop series takes the reader to a fictitious island off the coast of her home state with an interesting look at the world of chocolate making.
+With a multi-layered heroine, a quirky multi-racial cast of characters and surprisingly robust plotting, cozy lovers wind the series very satisfying.
 The first story in the series is Asking For Truffle.